 Indonesia is an archipelago with an entire coastline of 80,791 km.
-This very long coastline creates sectorial problems in the development and utilization of coastal areas (Hermon, 2010; Hermon, 2017).
-This is due to the lack of thought for the development of coastal areas holistically.
-Development of a coastal area holistically will be more beneficial if you use an approach that can bring together influential environmental factors in the coastal area (Hermon, 2012; Hermon, 2015; Hermon, 2017).
-These factors include the biosphere, troposphere, atmosphere, pedosphere, and hydrosphere.
-One approach that can integrate these environmental factors is the geo ecological approach.
+This very long coastline creates sectoral problems in the development and utilization of coastal areas.
+This is due to the lack of thought for the development of coastal areas holistically (Hermon, et al. 2018; Hermon, 2019).
+Development of a coastal area holistically will be more beneficial if you use an approach that can bring together influential environmental factors in the coastal area (Kristian and Oktorie.
+2018; Oktorie, 2017; Oktorie, 2018; Oktorie, et al., 2019).
+These factors include the biosphere, toposphere, atmosphere, pedosphere, and hydrosphere.
+One approach that can integrate these environmental factors is the geoecological approach.